17776: Development

-Bois wrote and illustrated 17776 for Vox Media's sports news website SB Nation, of which he is creative director.
+Bois wrote and illustrated 17776 for Vox Media's sports news website SB Nation, of which he was creative director.
 Aside from 17776, Bois produces two other recurring, humorous video essay programs for the site: Pretty Good, which focuses on unusual sports topics and stories, and Chart Party, which focuses on statistics and has an emphasis on Bois' use of visual art in his journalism and storytelling.
 Bois is also known for the Breaking Madden series, in which he attempted unusual scenarios in the Madden NFL series of video games.

 In early 2016, Bois began developing an "anti-sci fi" project as a possible sequel to The Tim Tebow CFL Chronicles, an earlier work for SB Nation, and set the story in a year far enough in the future that "nobody ever thinks about it."
 Although he liked the concept and the visuals, he believed the project would not connect with readers and shelved it.
 Later, he realized that the story needed a centering character; he wrote one in the form of a small town, AM radio talk show host before coming up with the characters of the probes.
 Development renewed in May 2016, and the project solidified after SB Nation published its article "The Future of Football."
 Bois described it as the biggest project he ever attempted.

 The series was developed by Graham MacAree, who used a Vox Media tool that creates custom packages from standard article sets to give Bois creative leeway and to accommodate the series' weight on the SB Nation website.
 MacAree found that there were few resources online for achieving the desired effects.